microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ````

-Use the commands to upload multiple files simultaneously
+Use these commands to upload multiple files simultaneously

 ````bash